List of films with a 0% rating on Rotten Tomatoes

 On the film review aggregation website Rotten Tomatoes, films that every surveyed critic considered poor have a 0% rating.
-As of August 2025, only 44 films with a critic's consensus or more than 20 reviews have received this rating.
+As of June 2026, only 43 films with either a critic's consensus or at least 20 reviews have received this rating.

 The Ringer, analyzing films' Rotten Tomatoes scores compared to change in profit margin, estimated that a film with a 0% rating "would be expected to lose about $25 million relative to its budget".

+As with films with a 100% rating on Rotten Tomatoes being vulnerable to losing that status if it receives at least one negative review, a film with a 0% rating can have its rating raised when it receives at least one positive review.
+The poorly-received 2017 animated film The Emoji Movie initially had a 0% rating with at least 28 reviews, but later received a review from Common Sense Media that Rotten Tomatoes deemed positive, raising its rating to 3%.
+As of August 2026, The Emoji Movie has a 6% rating with 123 negative reviews and eight positive reviews.